rsinger86/drf-flex-fields/README.md

 ```

-## Use "~all" to Expand All Available Fields
+## Use "*" to Expand All Available Fields

-You can set ```expand=~all``` to automatically expand all fields that are available for expansion.
+You can set ```expand=*``` to automatically expand all fields that are available for expansion.
 This will take effect for only the top-level serializer; if you need to also expand fields that are present on deeply nested models, then you will need to explicitly pass their values using dot notation.

 # Dynamically Setting Fields